 - NL100: 2bb/100

-Summing up, do not become results-oriented in the short-term and be obsessed with your session-by-session win rate.
+Summing up, do not become results-oriented in the short term and be obsessed with your session-by-session win rate.
 Instead, focus on your play and track your win rate over time.
-Once you reach 50-100k hands, you will have a good idea of what your effective win rate is.
+Once you reach 50-100k hands, you’ll have a good idea of what your effective win rate is.
 Also, remember that anything above 0bb/100 is good because this means you are a winning player!